pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shape_list_demo_2`

-This code demonstrates the concept of using buffered rectangles to efficiently draw a grid of squares on the screen in an Arcade application.
-By creating the rectangle shapes beforehand and then appending them to a shape list, the drawing process becomes faster compared to loading vertices and colors for each square individually.
-This technique optimizes the rendering performance by reducing redundant operations when drawing multiple shapes on the screen.
+This example demonstrates the use of the Arcade library to efficiently draw a grid of squares on the screen using buffered rectangles.
+It does so by creating a ShapeElementList and appending filled rectangle shapes to it with specified positions, dimensions, and colors.
+The shape_list is then drawn on the screen, effectively rendering the grid.
+The example also measures and displays the drawing time of each frame to showcase the efficiency of using buffered rectangles in comparison to loading vertices and colors for each frame.
+This method provides a more optimized rendering process, especially when handling multiple shapes or large grids.

 shape_list_demo_3.py
 --------------------